Mount Stuart Square: Cultural references

 The location is regularly used by the BBC for filming, including Dr Who, Torchwood, Casualty, Upstairs, Downstairs and Sherlock.
 The film The Vision was filmed on site at the Coal Exchange building on the square.
 In 1988 the building was re-acquired and subsequently completely refurbished in 2001 to turn it into an entertainment venue.
 It hosted acts such as the Arctic Monkeys, Manic Street Preachers, Ocean Colour Scene, Stereophonics and Biffy Clyro.
 The Casablanca Club operated from the Bethel English Baptist Chapel from 1965 to 1985, attracting an audience from the diverse Butetown area and beyond, and recognised as one of the biggest centres of R&B outside of the US.
-It hosted international artists Aretha Franklin, Jimmy Ruffin and Spandau Ballet, as well as Welsh performers Mickey Gee, Endaf Emlyn and Geraint Jarman.
+It hosted international artists Aretha Franklin, Jimmy Ruffin, Stray Cats and Spandau Ballet, as well as Welsh performers Mickey Gee, Endaf Emlyn and Geraint Jarman.
 In 2014, the Wales Millennium Centre hosted a production entitled 'Night at the Casablanca', which was a celebration of the musical tradition of the venue.
 The Point was a live music venue which operated from St Stephen's Church from 2003 to 2009.
 It hosted acts including Super Furry Animals, Franz Ferdinand, DJ Danger Mouse and The Bluetones.

 In 2016, filmmaker Nick Broomfield visited the square as part of his documentary Going Going Gone, which investigated the deterioration and heritage of the Coal Exchange building.
 In June 2017, the BBC broadcast a documentary entitled Saving The Coal Exchange, which looked at the development of the building into a luxury hotel.
 In September 2017, BBC Wales broadcast a documentary called Cardiff Bay Lives, which featured residents and businesses from the square.